 *Please refer to the instructions at the top of this page on how to apply for this position!

-Many of our clients have little or no experience with the American health care system, and face a number of barriers to accessing care.
-To ease their transition, Refugee Patient Navigators (RPNs) help provide new patients with the necessary resources and navigational tools to reduce these barriers.
-Our RPN program allows volunteers to interact with clients directly by: facilitating appointment scheduling, conducting reminder phone calls, assisting with new client intake and orientation, and providing clients with the information and tools they need to successfully navigate the complex health care system.
-RPNs also receive training on interacting with survivors of torture.
+Many of our patients have little or no experience with the American health care system, and face a number of barriers to accessing care.
+To ease their transition, Refugee Patient Navigators (RPNs) support our team to provide new patients with the necessary resources and navigational tools to reduce these barriers.
+Our RPN program provides volunteers the opportunity to get involved in programmatic administration through data management and coordination of resources.
+Additionally, volunteers will be able to interact with clients directly by assisting with calls, resource navigation, child support, and other tasks.